-37 Message Upload API
+40 Message Upload API

-Uploading a message to the Olvid server happens in three step:
+Uploading a message to the Olvid server happens in two steps:

-- the user requests a proof of work challenge and solves it - the user uploads the message payload - the user uploads the attachments, chunk by chunk
+- the user uploads the message payload - the user uploads the attachments, chunk by chunk

 At any time, the sender may also cancel an attachment upload, allowing recipients to know the attachment may never be fully uploaded on the server.
+Note that since the server API version 11, proof of works are no longer required to send a message.